 Each group has a different psychological effect, and all the colours in one group are always harmonious with one another.
 Wright even theorises that each of these four groups are linked to certain personality and appearance traits as well; for example, Dreamlight/Summer people generally have softer features/mannerisms and are thought to be elegant and calm but can come off as aloof and elitist.

 However, that’s not to say that there are no cultural links to how we interpret colours symbolically.
-For example, the colour red can be an auspicious colour in the Chinese culture but in communist Russia, it was used as a colour of revolution and bravery.
+For example, the colour red is seen as auspicious in the Chinese culture but in communist Russia, it was used as a colour of revolution and bravery.
 Even in national flags around the world, colours are chosen to represent certain traits of the nation and its people; our own national flag uses red to represent “universal brotherhood and equality of man” and white for “pervading and everlasting purity and virtue”.

 Colour Psychology in Marketing/Branding